 By Avi Landau

-September 11, 2016 marked the 15th anniversary of what has become known as the 9/11 Terror Attack – or simply 9/11.
-The occasion was marked by ceremonies, articles, editorials and special news features.
-There was also a lot of reflecting.
+September 11, 2020 marks the 19th anniversary of what has become known as the 9/11 Terror Attack – or simply 9/11.
+The occasion will (as usual) be marked by ceremonies, articles, editorials and special news features.
+There will also be a lot of reflecting.

-One question that was being asked was “Where were you when you it happened?” – much in the same way that people of my parent`s generation were asked where they were when Kennedy was shot.
+One question asked every year is “Where were you when you it happened?” – much in the same way that people of my parent`s generation were asked where they were when Kennedy was shot.

-Since I am a New-Yorker, born and bred, it is only natural that I got asked the question last month more frequently than in past years.
+Since I am a New-Yorker, born and bred, it is only natural that I get asked the question more frequently than most other might be.

 And what I was doing when I first heard the news was practicing with my band Xenophonia, which along with its next manifestation, The Tengooz, had a major impact on Tsukuba`s cultural life and influence a whole generation of younger, local musicians.